Codes, Cubes, and Graphical Designs: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Rekha Thomas and Stefan Steinerberger for their guidance and help preparing this manuscript, and Shahar Kovalsky for sharing code that assisted in computations.
+The author would like to thank Rekha Thomas and Stefan Steinerberger for their guidance and help preparing this manuscript, Shahar Kovalsky for sharing code that assisted in computations, and Ferdinand Ihringer for noting some missing details in Section 6.
 Figures 1 and 3A-C are due to Stefan Steinerberger.
 Figure 3D is used with permission, copyright ©2015, PRISM Climate Group, Oregon State University, http://prism.oregonstate.edu/normals/; retrieved 3 Dec 2020.
 Computations were done in \cite{MATLAB:2020}.